awsdocs/amazon-eks-user-guide/doc_source/ebs-csi.md

       helm repo update
       ```

    1. Install a release of the driver using the Helm chart\.
-If your cluster isn't in the `us-west-2` Region, then change *`602401143452.dkr.ecr.us-west-2.amazonaws.com`* to your Region's [container image address](add-ons-images.md)\.
+Replace the repository address with the cluster's [container image address](add-ons-images.md)\.
 Use the command that matches the tool that you used to create the role in a previous step\.
-      + If you used `eksctl` to create the role, use this command:
+      + If you used `eksctl` to create the role, use the following command:

         ```
         helm upgrade -install aws-ebs-csi-driver aws-ebs-csi-driver/aws-ebs-csi-driver \
             --namespace kube-system \
-            --set image.repository=602401143452.dkr.ecr.us-west-2.amazonaws.com/eks/aws-ebs-csi-driver \
+            --set image.repository=123456789012.dkr.ecr.region-code.amazonaws.com./eks/aws-ebs-csi-driver \
             --set controller.serviceAccount.create=false \
             --set controller.serviceAccount.name=ebs-csi-controller-sa
         ```
-      + If you used AWS CLI to create the role, use this command with the correct role ARN that you created:
+      + If you used AWS CLI to create the role, use the following command with the correct role ARN that you created:

         ```
         helm upgrade -install aws-ebs-csi-driver aws-ebs-csi-driver/aws-ebs-csi-driver \
             --namespace kube-system \
-            --set image.repository=602401143452.dkr.ecr.us-west-2.amazonaws.com/eks/aws-ebs-csi-driver \
+            --set image.repository=123456789012.dkr.ecr.region-code.amazonaws.com./eks/aws-ebs-csi-driver \
             --set controller.serviceAccount.create=true \
             --set controller.serviceAccount.name=ebs-csi-controller-sa \
             --set controller.serviceAccount.annotations."eks\.amazonaws\.com/role-arn"="arn:aws:iam::111122223333:role/AmazonEKS_EBS_CSI_DriverRole"